michaelkleinhenz/boardgametable/README.md

 Heavily based on the work of Hamish Coleman, https://github.com/hamishcoleman/led_sp108e

 To use compile, then run.
 Can be used from the cli or as a rest service.
+Run with `-h` to see options.